emmairwin/augur-utilities/more_cowbell/README.md

 4. `pip install -r requirements.txt` will install the libraries this utility leverages from the Python ecosystem.

 ### Using `generate_update_delete_sql.py`:

+**(Augur Instance Must be Stopped, or Not Collecting Data, using the `augur backend start --disable-collection` startup directive.)**

+0. **BEFORE EXECUTION**: Right now, you need to run the `index.sql` script on your Augur instance, as it makes adjustments to existing foreign keys.
+Generally, these are four design imperfections in the schema for Augur that cause no logic issues with the database, **except** when addressing the pre-2025 duplicate repo problem.
 1. Reads through an Augur database as it exists.
 No parameters required once configuration is complete. _Context and Description of the Intermediate Files:_ It will generate a file called `duplicate_repos.txt`, containing the `repo_src_id`, and the `repo_id` of the two duplicate repos for that `repo_src_id` on a single line.
 The first of these two is the Augur `repo_id` that does not have a `repo_src_id` and will have its data moved over to the third value, which is the Augur `repo_id` that already has the `repo_src_id` populated.
 2. Performs two core tasks:
     * Inspects each `augur_data.repo` row that does not have a `repo_src_id` value (i.e., column is NULL)